jaco9419/jaco9419/README.md

 I know well enough to create that project you have in mind.
 My stack takes over front-end technologies the include: HTML, CSS styling and animation, SVG, Canvas, Javascript, DOM interaction, React for incredible apps, jQuery for legacy code, SASS, Redux, Bootstrap, among others I can always look forward to learning and use!

   ### Back-end :bar_chart:
 At the same time, if you require someone who can help you with handling a server-side project, API requests, data management and more, I am here at your service.
 Things I like to use for these: Node JS, Express JS, SQLite and MongoDB.
+Lately, I've been working with Heroku, Firebase and C++ for native hosts.

 <!--## About Me